wonmaungthein/Growth-Engineering-Challenge/README.md

 # CHALLENGE:

-Createing automated tests for http://www.growthengineering.co.uk/.
+Create automated tests for http://www.growthengineering.co.uk/.

-# Scenario 1:
+# Assumptions

-Check that all menu links in the top navigation work (Solutions to Get in Touch)
+- Since the implementation of the menu is different between mobile screens and larger screens, the tests were broken into suites to accommodate differences

-# Scenario 2:
+    - On desktop, the top links on the menu take the User to a page

-Check that form validation works on the contact page (/contact/), but please avoid submitting any data.
+    - On mobile, the top links only toggle the submenu (the submenu items then take the user to the page)

 # To run the cypress test

-Go to main directory, run ```npm start```
+Go to main directory, run `npm install` then `npm start`.